meliache/b2_fuzzy_helpers/README.rst

 .. image:: https://asciinema.org/a/HyiOhmQB0EKFs6kSpDuac1dVJ.svg
    :target: https://asciinema.org/a/HyiOhmQB0EKFs6kSpDuac1dVJ
-   :alt: b2help-modules and b2help-variables demo session
+   :alt: b2fuzzy-modules and b2fuzzy-variables demo session

+   Demo session.
+Note: In the latest version I renamed the fuzzy helper scripts from `b2help-...` to `b2fuzzy-variables` and `b2fuzzy-modules` to avoid name conflicts with the new built-in basf2 help scripts starting with `b2help-`.

 Install
 -------